Toll now at 53 in San Antonio as families wait for answers

 The death count from Monday’s tragedy in San Antonio was the highest ever from a smuggling attempt in the U.S., he said.
 Four years ago, 10 died in 2017 after being trapped inside a truck parked at a San Antonio Walmart.
 In 2003, the bodies of 19 migrants were found in a sweltering truck southeast of the city.

-Temperatures in San Antonio on Monday approached 100 degrees Fahrenheit (38 degrees Celsius), and those taken to the hospital were hot to the touch and dehydrated, authorities said.
+Temperatures in San Antonio on Monday approached 100 degrees Fahrenheit, and those taken to the hospital were hot to the touch and dehydrated, authorities said.

 It wouldn’t have taken long for the temperature inside the truck to become deadly, said Jennifer Vanos, an assistant professor at Arizona State University who has researched child deaths in hot vehicles.